World Malaria Day 25 April 2025 - Theme & Importance

 Importance of World Malaria Day (WMD)

 Malaria is precisely one of the deadliest parasitic diseases in the world, accounting for over 21.9 crore cases and 4.35 lakh deaths in 2017 globally.
-In order to curb the count, increasing awareness about this disease and its prevention is top priority, which includes educating the public on early symptoms, precautions, and treatment options.
+In order to curb the count, increasing awareness about this disease and its prevention is a top priority, which includes educating the public on early symptoms, precautions, and treatment options.
 Research studies have shown early diagnosis, and treatment of malaria can reduce the mortality rate by increasing awareness of malaria symptoms and its prevention.

 World Malaria Day is a platform to grab global attention and aid in reducing the risk of people being affected.
 This was evident in the year 2020, where due to the COVID-19 pandemic, there was a disruption in the awareness services by the World Health Organization (WHO), leading to a spike in malaria cases per 1000 people (from 81/1000 people in 2000 to 56/1000 people in 2019 followed by 59/1000 people in 2020).
 The mortality (death) rate in 2020 has increased to 12% compared to 2019.
 Worldwide, it was estimated that between 2000 and 2020, 106 lakh malaria deaths and 170 crore malaria cases were prevented.
 The WHO African Region had the greatest percentage of cases (82%) and deaths (95%) prevented, followed by the WHO South-East Asia Region (cases 10% and deaths 2 %).